It’s one short week until the Cabbagetown Festival arrives in our neighbourhood. Here are a few late-breaking stories for you.

 Program booklets along with special announcements from The Short Film & Video Festival, the Regent Park Home Grown Stage and The Union are all on their way to your homes.

 In 2008 as well, we’re experimenting with subway advertising.
 The feedback is great.
-We’ve placed our posters in several downtown stations and on cars throughout the system.

 The Cabbagetown Short Film & Video Festival is in its 17th year.
 Their motto, “films from around the world and around the corner”, really is true this year.
 The 2008 program includes short films from Regent Park, Winnipeg, Germany, England, Iraq and Iran.
 Tickets are available at 237 Carlton or from 7 pm on Friday, September 5 at the door: $10, Winchester Dance Theatre, 80 Winchester St.